 Functional skills tuition is delivered at the school's 'Skills Base'.
-Here, groups typically consist of no more than 3 students.
+Here, they work 1:1 or in groups typically consisting of no more than 3 students.
 This allows for close working with a 1:1 tutor.
 Students have a bespoke programme designed to meet their needs in the most effective way.
 As well as functional skills, students will work on personal and social development courses.
 These courses might include cooking, gardening and business enterprise.
-Communication, group resilience, emotional management and the development of self-confidence are often the primary objectives for the students.
+Communication, resilience, emotional management and the development of self-confidence are often the primary objectives for the students.